MyersResearchGroup/myersresearchgroup.github.io/content/authors/Dhanashree-Kulkarni/_index.md

 ---
 # Display name
-title: Michael Zhang
+title: Dhanashree Kulkarni

 #Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 830 for alum undergrads
 weight: 820

 # Username (this should match the folder name)
 authors:
-- Michael Zhang
+- Dhanashree Kulkarni

 #Author Names (alternative spellings etc)
 names:
-- Michael Zhang
+- Dhanashree Kulkarni

 # Is this the primary user of the site?
 superuser: false